qmodu/Radiotech/README.md

 http://www.thisisthegreenroom.com/2011/installing-python-numpy-scipy-matplotlib-and-ipython-on-lion/

 Even though it's quite outdated and based on OS X 10.7 Lion this guide is still reliable up to Mavericks.
 Ruby and XCode Command Line Tools must be obtained beforehand, look for the latter in Mac App Store; ruby is preinstalled and may be outdated too.
-We won't use any virtualization here so installing virtualenv is necessary, also one may skip IPython.
+We won't use any virtualization here so installing virtualenv isn`t necessary, also one may skip IPython.

 Other